 We are taking several steps to address grower questions about microbe-containing biostimulants/biofertilizers.
 First, we created and maintain an interactive database of OMRI-listed products.
 The database is updated periodically and now contains information on more than 200 products.
 Second, we partner with vegetable growers, product manufacturers, and others in evaluating products and assisting people in completing their own evaluations.
 Currently, there are several projects underway on-station at the OARDC in Wooster, OH as well as on-farm at locations throughout the Midwest.
 Projects are supported by USDA-NIFA Organic Transitions and NCR-SARE.
 Past projects have been supported by the Paul C. and Edna H. Warner Endowment Fund for Sustainable Agriculture, the OSU-Center for Applied Plant Sciences (CAPS), and the OSU Department of Horticulture and Crop Science.
 The Ohio Ecological Food and Farm Association (OEFFA) and product manufacturers have also assisted with the projects.

-Finally, we also share the results from work involving with microbe-containing biostimulants/biofertilizers widely and in many formats, including conferences, articles, workshops, and personal consultations, many of which you can find by further exploring this website.
+Finally, we are sharing the results of our work with microbe-containing biostimulants/biofertilizers widely and in many formats, including conferences, articles, workshops, and personal consultations.
+You can find much of this information here on our website.

-This material is based upon work that is supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture, under award number 2016-38640-25381 through the North Central Region SARE program under project number LNC16-380.
+This material is based upon work that is supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture, under award number 2016-38640-25381 through the North Central Region SARE program under project number LNC16-380 and by the Organic Transitions Program grant no. 2016-51106-25714 .
 USDA is an equal opportunity employer and service provider.
 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture.